-Naturally, your preferences and priorities will guide your ultimate decision on which digital writing pad to buy.
+Naturally, your preferences and priorities will guide your ultimate decision on which digital writing tablet to buy.
 Below is a breakdown of key elements to look out for when weighing up your options.

-If your digital notebook doesn’t have internal storage, you must ensure that it syncs with applications you need on a day to day basis.
+If your digital notebook doesn’t have internal storage, you must ensure that it syncs with the applications you need on a day-to-day basis.
 This is particularly important if you need to save and send documents online.
 You want to ensure you can upload your notes in the format you need.

 In more concrete terms, ‘advanced’ means customizable or versatile.
 The more you can do with your tablet, the better value for money.
 Think about the kind of projects you’ll be working on and what tools you’ll need to bring it to fruition.

 Some notable features to look out for are programmable hotkeys – these will save you time and you can modify them as needed.
 Also check for multi-touch displays, which will allow you to scroll and zoom.